Ensuring safe drinking water with the Public Health Act 2010 and Public Health Regulation 2012

 The review/audit report should:

-- consider all relevant records including DoI Water and PHU inspections or reports
+- consider all relevant records including DPIE Water and PHU inspections or reports

 - focus on identifying opportunities for improvement, rather than adopting a pass/fail approach